19hours/sg-statutes/Acts/Income Tax Act.md

 (iii) any person, whether or not an individual, who is a partner of a limited liability partnership in Singapore and whose effective ownership through the limited liability partnership (by virtue of section 36A) of the issued ordinary shares of that non-resident company as at 21st January 2009 is more than 50% of the total number of those shares.

-(8B) For the purpose of subsection (8A)(b)(iii), the effective ownership of the partner of a limited liability partnership of the issued ordinary shares of the non-resident company as at 21st January 2009 shall be ascertained in accordance with the formula
+(8B) For the purpose of subsection (8A)(b)(iii), the effective ownership of the partner of a limited liability partnership of the issued ordinary shares of the non-resident company as at 21st January 2009 shall be ascertained in accordance with the formula:

 where A